Fluctuations and correlations of baryonic chiral partners: Cumulants and susceptibilities of the net-baryon number

 To evaluate Eq.~\eqref{eq:x2_ab2}, one needs to extract the derivatives of the mean fields w.r.t chemical potentials $\mu_\pm$.
 They can be carried out by differentiating the gap equations, namely

 Writing them explicitly and isolating $\pp \sigma / \hat\mu_\alpha$, $\pp \omega / \pp \hat\mu_\alpha$, yields

 We note that corresponding derivatives of the mean fields w.r.t. $\hat\mu_\beta$ can be found similarly upon replacing $\alpha \rightarrow \beta$.
 The above derivatives can be plugged into Eq.~\eqref{eq:x2_ab2}.
 Now, calculating Eq.~\eqref{eq:x2_ab2} amounts to providing the values of the mean fields and evaluating them numerically.
+Detailed evaluation of $\pp\sigma/\hat\mu_\alpha$ and $\pp\omega/\hat\mu_\alpha$ is presented in Appendix~\ref{sec:appendix_1}.